SGEF

-SGEF (Src homology 3 domain-containing Guanine nucleotide Exchange Factor) is a 97 kDa protein involved in intracellular signalling networks.
+SGEF (Src homology 3 domain-containing Guanine nucleotide Exchange Factor) is a protein that in humans is encoded by ARHGEF26 gene.
+SGEF is a 97 kDa protein involved in intracellular signalling networks.
 It functions as a guanine nucleotide exchange factor (GEF) for RhoG, a small G protein of the Rho family.

 Discovery

 SGEF was discovered during a screen for androgen-responsive genes in human prostate cancer cells.
 Subsequent northern blot analysis revealed expression of SGEF in tissues of the heart, brain, placenta, lung, liver, kidney, pancreas, prostate, testis, small intestine and colon.
 SGEF is also expressed in endothelial cells of the vasculature.
 Several widely used cell lines express this protein, these include A431, HeLa, HUT78, HEK-293, Jurkat, THP, PC12, RAJI, U937 and Meg-01.